Quotas: When Countries Say "Enough is Enough!" to Imports

 How Do Quotas Work in Real Life?

-Let's break it down with a real example that's making headlines right now: the UK's post-Brexit fishing quotas.
+Let's break it down with an IB Ecomomics real-life example that's making headlines right now: the UK's post-Brexit fishing quotas.
 Since leaving the EU, the UK has established new limits on how many fish EU vessels can catch in British waters.
 This isn't just politicians being obnoxious - it's quotas in action!

 When a government slaps a quota on imports: